SCECcode/cs-data-tools/README.md

 ### Advanced Features

+#### Event list file

+If you already know which events you want, you can provide a CSV-format file with a list of these events using the '-e <event list filename>' command-line argument.

+The format for the file is one event per line, in the format `<source id>,<rupture id>,<rupture variation id>`

+Providing this file will bypass all the event filters (they will not appear in the filter list), but you will still be able to filter on IM values and sites.

+Note that there is a limit of 120,000 events in an event list file, due to the maximum length of a MySQL query.

 #### Database backend

 By default, the tool uses the CyberShake database hosted at moment.usc.edu.
 Configuration parameters to connect to this database are specified in db_wrapper/moment.cfg.
 If you prefer, you can point the tool to an alternative CyberShake database by creating a new cfg file and using the '-c <config file>' command-line argument, like: